jallen73/Bioinformatics-tutorials-fungal-genomics/Tutorial-5-blast.md

 You can read more about what each of the values in the output table mean for how well each database entry matched your query sequence at the bottom of this page: https://www.ncbi.nlm.nih.gov/Web/Newsltr/V15N2/BLView.html

 9. There is a lot to explore here, but for now we are going to do a second search.
 Return to the tab for the NCBI nucleotide database where you initially searched for the sequence you used as a query sequence.
-Run a second search with the following search terms: 'Pseudocyphellaria ITS'

-10. Next, we want to select all of these sequences.
+10. Next, we want to download of these sequences.
 Click ‘send to’ in the top right, select ‘file’ and select ‘FASTA’ for the format.
 Then, click 'Create File' and a fasta file will download.

 <img src="https://user-images.githubusercontent.com/17323363/177420539-b67bcf33-c063-4170-8b8e-9ff8fdffe15d.png" width="400">